Basic Automation¶

 Check if Screen is On¶

-You can use the following interface to check if the device's screen is on, to determine if operations can be performed.
+You can use the following interface to check whether the current device screen is on, to determine whether interaction is possible.

 d.is_screen_on()